shred/acme4j/src/site/markdown/usage/order.md

 In the subsequent authorization process, you would have to prove ownership of the `example.org` domain.

-> __Note:__ Some CAs may reject wildcard certificate orders, or may involve `Challenge`s that are not documented here.
+> __Note:__ Some CAs may reject wildcard certificate orders, may only offer a limited set of `Challenge`s, or may involve `Challenge`s that are not documented here.
 Refer to your CA's documentation to find out about the wildcard certificate policy.

 > __Note:__ _acme4j_ accepts all kind of wildcard notations (e.g. `www.*.example.org`, `*.*.example.org`.).
 However, those notations are not specified and may be rejected by your CA.